The Zotero Data Directory

 If you were not using Zotero syncing (or were but don't want to perform a full sync) and have a backup of your Zotero data directory, you can restore your library by replacing your active data directory with your backed-up data directory.

-Open the Advanced pane of the Zotero preferences and make a note of the specified path under Data Directory Location.
+Open the Advanced tab of the Zotero settings and make a note of the specified path under Data Directory Location.
 (By default, this will be “Zotero” within your home folder.)
 Click “Show Data Directory”, which should reveal your active data directory containing zotero.sqlite and possibly a 'storage' subdirectory.
 Close Zotero, change to the parent folder of the active data directory (Cmd-up-arrow on macOS, Alt-up-arrow on Windows), and rename the folder to “Zotero-Old”.
 Next, copy the data directory from your backup to the original location (e.g., “Zotero”).

 When you reopen Zotero, you should see your restored Zotero data.